fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 ## Create a new Vonage app

 Sign in/Sign up for free [developer.vonage.com](https://developer.vonage.com/); to be able to use the Vonage Voice API, you'll have to create a Vonage Application from the developer portal.
 All requests to the Vonage Voice API require authentication.
-We will use the API key and private.key In the left menu [here](https://dashboard.nexmo.com/), click API Settings.
-Under the API keys tab you will find your API key and click button `Generate public and private key`.
+We will use the API key and private.key.

+In the left menu [here](https://dashboard.nexmo.com/), click API Settings.
+Under the API keys tab you will find your API key.
+Open [Application](https://dashboard.nexmo.com/applications) and create your new app by clicking "Create a new application" button. and click button `Generate public and private key`.
 Paste key in `private.key` file in related Codespace.
+Switch on Voice capabilaties.
+And click "Generate new application" button in the buttom.

+In the left menu here, click API Settings.
+Under the API keys tab, you will find your API key.
+Open Application and create your new app by clicking the "Create a new application" button.
+And click the button to Generate public and private keys.
+Paste the key in private.key file in related Codespace.
+Switch on Voice capabilities.
+And click the "Generate new application" button in the bottom.

 ![](settings.png)